 Name Position Other Principal Activities

-Ivan Glasenberg Director Director of Rosneft Oil Company (until the Rosneft's 2019 Annual General Meeting)
+Ivan Glasenberg Director Director of Rosneft Oil Company

-John Burton Director None
+Andreas Hubmann Director None

 Steven Kalmin Director Director of Katanga

 The business address of each of the directors is Baarermattstrasse 3, CH-6340 Baar, Switzerland.

 As at the date of this Base Prospectus, none of the directors of Glencore International AG has any conflict of interest between their duties to Glencore International AG and their private interests and/or other duties.